kamilkub/weather-app/README.md

 # Application Rebuilt
-Simple weather app which shows currently broadcast for a current day. <br>
+Simple weather app which shows broadcast for a current day. <br>
 Rebuilt from Express.js to React

 ## Advantages